DanielGausi/Nemp/readme.md

 * Activate fading between tracks and skip silence at the end of tracks
 * Choose a default action when the user double-click a file in the Windows Explorer, like "play" or "enqueue"
 * Automatically scan your music folder for new files when Nemp starts
-* Use a fuzzy search (do you know ho many R, S and T are in "Alanis Morissette"?)
+* Use a fuzzy search (do you know how many R, S and T are in "Alanis Morissette"?)
 * and many, many more!

 ![Nemp Settings](/Screenshots/Settings.jpg)